ckeditor/ckeditor5/docs/updating/update-to-41.md

 In this release we fix these issues, meaning that our packages are now fully ESM compliant and these workarounds are no longer needed.

-### Add validation to the URL field in the Link form
+### Added validation to the URL field in the Link form

 Until now, the form for adding a URL to the selected text accepted an empty value, leaving the `href` empty.
 We believe this is undesirable in most cases, so we've added a validation to prevent adding a link if the field is empty.